GuiiDo/Gw2TinyWvwKillCounter/index.md

 <h2 style="color:DarkGreen;font-weight:bolder">QUICKSTART</h2>

-- Download the Gw2TinyWvwKillCounter.exe: [cick here to download](https://github.com/Taschenbuch/Gw2TinyWvwKillCounter/releases)
+- Download the Gw2TinyWvwKillCounter.exe: [Click here to download](https://github.com/Taschenbuch/Gw2TinyWvwKillCounter/releases)
 - Double click on Gw2TinyWvwKillCounter.exe to start it.
   - No installation required.
   - The tool should appear on the top left corner of your screen.